kerphi/phpfreechat/README.md

 * `/users/:uid/`                   (user info)
 * `/users/:uid/msg/`               (messages received by the user: from a channel or a private message)
 * `/users/:uid/closed`             (flag used to indicate when the user has closed his window)
+* `/skipintro`                     (flag used to indicate if the intro message about donation should be displayed or not)

 ### File container structure (server side)